tyler2too/ClassScheduleToGoogleCalenderApp/README.md

 Things to do

+- Need to fix when there is online and inperson class (priority)
 - Update aesthetics? (maybe)
 - Improve quality of life (eh)
 - Automate the start and end dates?